Getting to the Leaning Tower of Pisa

 If you’re limited on time and want to take the fastest option to see the Leaning Tower of Pisa, you can opt to get a taxi that can take you directly to the Piazza Duomo, where the Plaza of Miracles is located and the Leaning Tower of Pisa.
 Taxi rates from Pisa Centrale to Piazza Duomo cost about 9 euros while taking a taxi from the airport to Piazza Duomo is 12 euros.

-Taxi lines are available outside the airport and outside at Pisa Centrale, otherwise you have to call a taxi service to come pick you up.
+Taxi lines are available outside the airport and outside at Pisa Centrale, otherwise, you have to call a taxi service to come to pick you up.
 Keep in mind that there are extra charges for the call pickup, for each piece of luggage, and for nights and holidays.